‘The saddest thing I’ve seen in Italy’: Tiny Trevi Fountain stand-in pool draws scorn - Local News 8

 The loose change now scattered around the perimeter underscores just how challenging that is.

-And, he suggested, to ensure it continues to collect 1.5 million euros ($1.6 million) a year in coins, which are given to charity.
+It will also ensure that the site continues to harvest 1.5 million euros ($1.6 million) a year in coins, which is given to Catholic charity Caritas.

-An official with Rome City Hall politely refused to comment on either theory.
+“The basin, which is of course temporary and was installed during the exceptional maintenance work on the fountain, is used to collect coins thrown by tourists,” Claudio Parisi Presicce, Capitoline superintendent for cultural heritage told CNN.
+“It is a well-established and much-loved tradition.”

-Less politely, online commentators have been hurling their own shots at the new construction, deriding it on X as a “footbath, “architectural infantilism,” and a “small children’s pool where they pee in the water in the summer.”
+Online commentators, meanwhile, have been hurling their own shots at the new construction, deriding it on X as a footbath, “architectural infantilism,” and a “small children’s pool where they pee in the water in the summer.”

 Another, posting as Mambo Italiano, described it as: “The saddest thing I’ve seen in Italy in as long as I can remember.”